-The Board of Trustees is committed to the accuracy and integrity of its financial reporting.
+The Board of Trustees is committed to the accuracy and integrity of the Trust's financial reporting.
 The Audit Committee takes an involved and active role in delivering on this commitment.

 The Audit Committee provides independent, objective oversight of our accounting functions and internal controls.